How Property Management Duties are Evolving

 According to Multifamily Executive, consumers value experiences.
 From the experience of getting your morning coffee at a local cafe to staying in a hotel on a business trip, brands are working to create the ultimate experience for consumers in order to gain their loyalty.
-Additionally, we all have basic, human instincts and needs that will never change, even if technology evolves to serve those needs in new ways.
+Additionally, we all have basic human instincts and needs that will never change, even if technology evolves to serve those needs in new ways.
 So what does this mean for property management?
 It means property managers need to focus on connecting with residents, providing a valuable and unmatched experience in addition to meeting people’s basic needs.
 Property management will become increasingly focused on serving up instant gratification to residents.
-Property managers should be prepared to answer the call with desired amenities like smart package lockers, pop-up stores and restaurants, co-working spaces, spas and more.
+Property managers should be prepared to answer the call with desired amenities like electronic lockers, pop-up stores and restaurants, co-working spaces, spas, and more.

 Managing Maintenance & Landscape

 From maintenance and repairs to landscaping and renovations, property managers need to be able to keep properties safe and habitable.
 They can either do the job themselves or hire outside resources to do so.
 Most property managers have access to a network of reliable contractors, plumbers, carpenters, and electricians to help them with repairs, maintenance, and landscaping.

 Providing Desirable Amenities

 About 90% of the U.S. population will connect to the grid via smartphones by 20231.
 A manager can’t expect to succeed in 2030 (or even now!) without tapping the power and innovation of technology for use at the property.
 Instead of being an add-on accessory, IoT technology will become the focal point of the multifamily housing industry.
 In fact, experts predict that technology will become the main tactic utilized by multifamily housing communities to enrich their residents’ experiences.